mmulholla/charts/README.md

 Once this repository is available and configured, Helm Charts will be available in the [OpenShift Developer Perspective](https://docs.openshift.com/container-platform/latest/applications/application_life_cycle_management/odc-working-with-helm-charts-using-developer-perspective.html)

-You can also use Helm CLI commands, please refere to [Using Helm Guide](https://helm.sh/docs/intro/using_helm/) for detailed instructions on how to use the Helm client.
+You can also use Helm CLI commands, please refer to [Using Helm Guide](https://helm.sh/docs/intro/using_helm/) for detailed instructions on how to use the Helm client.